 Certified Flight Instructor – Instrument

-Approximately how long does it take to earn all of these licenses and ratings?
+How long does it take to earn these licenses and ratings?

 Training time varies among individuals and flight schools.
-Factors such as weather, aircraft maintenance, and student aptitude all play a role.
-We have been training commercial airline pilots at Epic Flight Academy since 1999 and can provide reasonable time estimates for training based on our 20+ years of experience.
-Our accelerated program is designed to take student pilots with no experience through all levels of training in just 13.5 months.
-However, we have had many students complete much more quickly, some in as few as 7 months.
+For instance, factors such as weather, aircraft maintenance, and student aptitude all play a role.
+We have been training commercial airline pilots at Epic Flight Academy since 1999.
+Therefore, we can provide reasonable time estimates for training based on our 20+ years of experience.
+Specifically, our program takes USA student pilots with no experience through all levels of training in approximately 1 year.
+However, we have had many students complete much more quickly.
+In fact, some complete in as few as 7 months.
+International students require less training time.
 Our students typically complete their ratings in the following time frames:

 - PPL – 3 months